thethomasmiller/flora/README.md

 ## Change Log

 - Search Bar changed to dropdown selection
-- Updated information displayed to Family Name and Duration(if available) to provide a more taxonomic focus.
+- Updated information displayed to Family Common Name and Duration (if available) to provide a more taxonomic focus.
 - Added a default image condidtion if an image is unavailable in order to keep the appearance of the results content consistent.